RussellAbraham/backbone-requirejs-demo/README.md

     cd backbone-requirejs-demo
     ```

-2. Initialize the project and install dependencies:
+2. To install node_modules - copies have been included in src/vendor/ to simplify the build:

     ```sh
     npm install